Camp Nou, Barça’s temple

 Barça’s stadium has been awarded the category 4 status, in line with UEFA standards.
 This means that it fulfils all the requirements to host the final matches of the Champions League and the UEFA Europe League, the two most important football competitions for European clubs.
 The stadium’s first-rate facilities include box suites, VIP rooms, television studios and even a chapel next to the changing rooms.
 Fans, however, are eagerly awaiting the spectacular renovation project announced by the Board of Directors.
 The new design by the Japanese company Nikken Sekkei alongside the Catalan architects Joan Pascual and Ramon Ausió will feature a clear façade and increase the seating capacity to 105,000.

 The best way to visit Camp Nou is to see a FC Barcelona match in person and witness the magnificent football played by one of the most successful teams on the planet.
-However, the Camp Nou Tour—or Camp Nou Experience—is the perfect activity for anyone interested in visiting the FC Barcelona Museum and all the areas reserved for the first team.
+However, the Barça Stadium Tour & Museum—or Camp Nou Experience—is the perfect activity for anyone interested in visiting the FC Barcelona Museum and all the areas reserved for the first team.

-The tour includes the press room and the mixed zone, a walk along the pitch, the rival team’s changing room and even sitting on the bench used by players such as Leo Messi.
+The different tours include the press room and the mixed zone, a walk along the pitch, the rival team’s changing room and even sitting on the bench used by players such as Leo Messi.
 The FC Barcelona Museum houses a vast collection of the team’s memorabilia, including historic balls, shirts and boots, as well as an innovative audiovisual area with multimedia installations that invite fans to relive some of the most exciting and important goals and plays in the team’s history.

 Whether you go to see a game or sign up for the tour, Camp Nou, just like other legendary stadiums such as Bombonera (Buenos Aires) or Wembley (London), is one of those places that any football enthusiast should visit at least once.